-SEO (search engine optimisation) refers to unpaid or “organic” results in Google search.
-The aim is to design a website with the most relevant search terms so it can appear as high as possible on the first Google search results page.
+SEO (search engine optimisation) refers to unpaid or “organic” results in Google searches.
+The aim is to design a website with the most relevant search terms so it can appear as high as possible on the first page of Google search results.

 More information about your shop can be shown alongside a standard search result.

 In this example, the stars are added to the result.
 The umbrella term for all additional information within an organic Google search is “rich snippets”.
 This means that the standard “snippet” has been “enriched”, or enhanced.
 The additional information includes breadcrumbs, photos (e.g. for recipes) or, as is the case here, ratings in star form.

 So you have a "4.4" rating.
 That's great!
 To have this (potentially) displayed in Google, you have to add this information it to the source code of your webpage.
 When doing this you'll have to "mark" it with structured data.
 These "markers" are tags that categorise some of the important text of a webpage.
 They are standardised across the web and come from schema.org, an initiative to help structure the web and make it easier for search engines to pull out the most relevant information from a website, which can then be displayed in their search results.

 For ratings, the type is specified as “reviewRating” and the scale is provided (worst rating 1 and best rating 5).
 This means that the actual rating (4.50) can be interpreted (out of 5 stars).